osg-htc/docs/docs/data/stashcache/install-origin.md

 !!! note
     The _origin_ must be registered with the OSG prior to joining the data federation.
-You may start the registration process prior to finishing the installation by [using this link](#registering-the-origin) along with the basic information like:
+You may start the registration process prior to finishing the installation by [using this link](#registering-the-origin) along with information like:

-    * Resource name and hostname.
+    * Resource name and hostname
-    * VO associated with this origin server (will be used to determine the origin's namespace prefix).
+    * VO associated with this origin server (which will be used to determine the origin's namespace prefix)
-    * Administrative and security contact.
+    * Administrative and security contact(s)

-    Additionally, if this is the first origin for the VO, you will need to decide on what identities are allowed to access the VO's data, as well as which caches are allowed to cache the VO data.
+    * Who (or what) will be allowed to access the VO's data
+    * Which caches will be allowed to cache the VO data

 Before Starting
 ---------------